CMartinETH/GESS-Simus/README.md

         pip install matplotlib
 3. Open your favourite python development environment e.g. PyCharm, Spyder, Jupyter Notebook etc.
 4. Open the downloaded file LIGHT_Triangle_Freewalk.py
-      Important: Do NOT change anything in this file Start the program.
+      Important: Do NOT change anything in this file<br>
+      Start the program.
 It will output every iteration step, up to 500.
 This might take 1-2 minutes, depending on the CPU of your computer.
 5. When it reaches 500 iterations, it will output a figure (might be in the background).
 It should show a triangle.
 This is